core-wg/oscore/draft-ietf-core-object-security.md

 ## Message Binding

-In order to prevent response delay and mismatch attacks {{I-D.mattsson-core-coap-actuators}} from on-path attackers and compromised intermediaries, OSCORE binds responses to the requests by including the kid and Partial IV of the request in the AAD of the response.
-The server therefore needs to store the kid and Partial IV of the request until all responses have been sent.
+In order to prevent response delay and mismatch attacks {{I-D.mattsson-core-coap-actuators}} from on-path attackers and compromised intermediaries, OSCORE binds responses to the requests by including the 'kid' and Partial IV of the request in the AAD of the response.
+The server therefore needs to store the 'kid' and Partial IV of the request until all responses have been sent.

 ## Sequence Numbers {#nonce-uniqueness}